Beverley Robinson

-Beverley Robinson (11 January 1721 – 9 April 1792), was a Virginia-born soldier who became a wealthy colonist of the Province of New York and is best known as a Loyalist during the American Revolutionary War.
+Colonel Beverley Robinson (11 January 1721 – 9 April 1792) was an American-born military officer who became a wealthy colonist of the Province of New York and is best known as a Loyalist during the American Revolutionary War.
 Robinson married Susanna Philipse, heiress to a significant share of the roughly 250 mi2 Highland Patent on the lower Hudson River in the Province of New York.

 In 1777 Robinson formed the Loyal American Regiment, which became very active in that conflict.
-He also worked with the British secret service, particularly in switching the allegiances of Continental general Benedict Arnold in the André Affair.
+He also worked with British spymaster Major John André, particularly in switching the allegiances of Continental general Benedict Arnold.
 At the time of his betrayal, Gen. Arnold was using the confiscated Robinson home as his headquarters, as was Continental Army commander-in-chief George Washington.
 Captured spy André was brought to the house and following André's trial and sentencing British commanding general Sir Henry Clinton sent a delegation to Gen. Washington that included Robinson as a character witness for Andre, to plead for the Major's life.

 During the war, the Revolutionary government of New York confiscated the Philipse Patent lands because of Robinson's public allegiance to Britain.
 Following Britain's defeat, the Robinsons retired to Britain with some of their family.
 In spite of a provision in the 1783 Treaty of Paris advocating restitution for their losses, no compensation was ever paid the Robinson family by the United States.
 Much later they were awarded a settlement of approximately 25% of their combined family property's £80,000 original value by the British Compensation Commission, ultimately receiving less than 20% in payment.

 Early life

 Robinson was born to the First Families of Virginia in Middlesex County in the Colony of Virginia on 11 January 1721.
 A distant relative was bishop John Robinson, and an uncle Christopher Robinson was on the Governor's Council for the Colony of Virginia, as was this man's father John Robinson.
-His mother, Catherine, was the daughter of Major Robert Beverley, a British merchant who had emigrated to the Virginia Colony from Kinston on Hull in Yorkshire, served on the Governor's Council, and acquired significant landholdings by importing indentured servants, as well as by using his political connections and expertise.
+His mother, Catherine, was the daughter of Major Robert Beverley, a British merchant who had emigrated to the Virginia Colony from Kingston-upon-Hull in Yorkshire, served on the Governor's Council, and acquired significant landholdings by importing indentured servants, as well as by using his political connections and expertise.
 His maternal uncle Peter Beverley had served as speaker of the House of Burgesses, as well as on the Governor's Council and other offices in the colony.
 Thus, his parents were, in property and family, among the leading families in the province.
 His elder brother John Robinson would become the longest-serving speaker of the House of Burgesses, as well as Treasurer of the Virginia colony, but his practice of loaning out state money to politically important planters would create a scandal in that colony after 1766.
 Nonetheless, many of their Virginia relatives would become active patriots during the American Revolution.